Stephen Hawking: 'His laboratory was the universe'

 Everyone knew of Stephen Hawking's cosmic brilliance, but few could comprehend it.
 Not even top-notch astronomers.

-In some ways, Hawking was the inheritor of Albert Einstein's mantle of the genius-as-celebrity.
+In some ways, Hawking was the inheritor of Albert Einstein's mantle of the genius-as-celebrity, and he died on the 139th anniversary of Einstein's birth.

 Never miss a local story.